ntwcklng/gist-create/README.md

 # gist-create
+> Create a Gist from your CommandLine

 ## Install
-Install it globally so you can create your anonymous Gist from every directory.
 ```
 $ npm install -g gist-create
 ```